Cluster Topology

 Elastic Load Balance (ELB) automatically distributes incoming traffic across multiple backend servers based on listening rules you configure.

 If the private IP address or EIP of a CN is used to connect to a GaussDB(DWS) cluster, the failure of this CN will lead to a cluster connection failure.
-If a private or public domain name is used for connection, the DNS service randomly selects a private IP address or EIP for each client.
+If a private domain name is used for connection, the DNS service randomly selects a private IP address or EIP for each client.
 This cannot balance loads or avoid single-CN failures.
 ELB is used to solve these problems.
 For details, see Associating and Disassociating ELB.

 EIP